stehlfi1/serial_to_cvs_1.0/README.md

 ## How to Run

-- already compiled exe in dist
+- already compiled exe in dist (py installer used)
 - running ekg_n_emg_gui.py
 - running ekg_n_emg_be for only be